 Lead generation companies are one option.

-No matter how much online marketing you do, at some point, you’ll probably want to start talking to prospects.
-The aim of any call will depend on many things, including how cold or warm a lead is, how interested they may be in doing business with you and what outcome you wish to achieve.
+No matter how much online marketing you do, at some point, you’ll probably need to start talking to prospects.
+The aim of any call will depend on many things, including how cold or warm a lead is, how interested they may be in doing business with you, and what outcome you wish to achieve.

 Sometimes, all you may want is to better qualify a lead.
-At others, you will be aiming to set up an appointment.
+In another instance, you will be aiming to set up an appointment.
 You may even be a B2B that conducts its entire sales process over the phone, or by email.